Benefits and perks of the Capital One Spark Miles for Business

 The Capital One® Spark® Miles for Business credit card is one of the most flexible business cards for earning travel rewards — it even earns a spot on our list of the best business credit cards for travel.

 Capital One Spark Miles for Business benefits and perks

-To earn the Capital One® Spark Miles card’s full 200,000-mile bonus you need to spend $50,000 in the first six months of account opening.
-You’ll earn 50,000 miles after spending $5,000 on purchases in the first three months and an additional 150,000 miles after spending another $45,000 over the first six months.
+To earn the Capital One® Spark Miles card’s 50,000-mile bonus, you need to spend $4,500 in the first three months of account opening.
 The card’s $95 annual fee is waived the first year.

-It is a business credit card, which means you’ll need to have some sort of a for-profit venture to be eligible, but you don’t need to be running a full-time business to qualify for a business card.
+It is a business credit card, which means you’ll need to have some sort of a for-profit venture to be eligible — but you don’t need to be running a full-time business to qualify for a business card.
 You can even get a business card without an EIN.
 You could be a part-time freelancer, Uber driver, or dog walker and qualify for a small-business card.
 If you’re a sole proprietor, you can even use your own name as the name of the business on the application and your Social Security number as the business tax ID.
 Check out our step-by-step guide to completing a Capital One business card application.

 Just note, Capital One business cards will show up on your personal credit report and Capital One is known to pull from all three major credit bureaus.
 Because this card will appear on your personal credit report, it will count toward your Chase “5/24” limit.
 So you’ll want to be sure you have the Chase credit cards you want before you apply.